 Virtually all our papers are available freely via the green open access model.
 If you cannot find a specific paper you are always free to email the authors, we will happily provide a (text-identical) preprint version.

-ICET-lab currently receives major financial support from the Wallenberg AI, Autonomous Systems, and Software Programme (WASP), the ICT Area of Advance at Chalmers, and the Swiss National Science Foundation (SNF).
+ICET-lab currently receives major financial support from the Wallenberg AI, Autonomous Systems, and Software Programme (WASP), the ICT Area of Advance at Chalmers, the Swedish Research Council (VR), and the Swiss National Science Foundation (SNF).

 Below you can find a small selection of our recent papers.
 The full list is available here.